 Of course, you need structure, but that's why I ask for at least 15 pieces - it's so I can select the 4 or 5 that are most appropriate to start with, which I'll use to teach you the fundamentals (hand position, note names, legato, rhythm, coordination, sight reading, etc.).

 I've worked as an official transcriber for Béyonce, Josh Groban, Paloma Faith, Michael Bublé, Regina Spektor, and others.
-The arrangements I'll write for you will actually be better than the ones you can find in a shop, which are usually written in a rush, and with artificial constraints (I should know as I've done it).
+The arrangements I'll write for you will often be better than the ones you can find in a shop, which are frequently written in a rush, and with artificial constraints (I know as I've done it).

 Sound before sign